-Dividing the Roman Empire
+Dividing the Roman Empire into East & West

-Rome, however, eventually became so large that the government had difficulty ruling and protecting it.
-Many tribes were moving into Roman territory and could not be stopped due to the weakening of the Roman leadership and political instability.
+Rome, however, eventually became so large that the government had difficulty ruling and protecting its vast territory.
+Many tribes were moving into Roman lands and could not be stopped due to the weakening of the Roman leadership and political instability.

 The Western Empire spoke Latin while the Eastern Empire spoke Greek.
-The Western Empire was Roman Catholic and practiced traditional Roman culture, and the Eastern Empire was Eastern Orthodox and had a more diverse culture influenced by different people.
+The Western Empire was Roman Catholic and practiced traditional Roman culture.
+The Eastern Empire was dominated by the Eastern Orthodox religion and had a more diverse culture influenced by different people.
 The Western Empire suffered from multiple invasions by barbarian tribes and was finally sacked in 476 CE.